Sharing the Vision (Nehemiah 2:11-18)

 We’ve been looking at how to live a life of vision and purpose.
 You were born with a desire to make a difference, to be part of something bigger than yourself.
 Every person has a desire to live a life of vision, of purpose, and significance.

 We were all born with certain hungers and certain desires.
-Fast Company magazine reports that psychologists have identified three hungers that are common to all of us: to connect to the creative spirit of life; to express our gifts and talents; and to know that our lives matter:
+Fast Company magazine states that psychologists recognize three universal hungers: the desire to connect with life's creativity, to express our talents, and to feel that our lives have significance.

 Everyone wants to leave behind some kind of legacy, some kind of personal mark.
 It doesn’t have to be great or magnificent.
 But human beings know that at one level, we each have a own unique thumbprint, and we all want to leave that print behind for others to see that we’ve been here.
 (February 1998 issue)

 If you’ve been with us so far, then you’ve probably come part way to defining and living out God’s vision for your life.
-This isn’t a formula – you’re too unique to fit into any easy-step formula of how to live a life of vision.
+You're too unique to fit into a simple formula for living a visionary life.
 With some of us, we could simply be seeing the next step.
 God doesn’t always reveal the full picture of what he wants us to do with our lives.
-But we can enter into a relationship with God in which we sense his direction, the burdens and concerns that he places on our hearts.
+We can have a relationship with God where we feel his guidance and the concerns he places on our hearts.
 As we follow God in that relationship, we can know that our lives are part of something bigger than us.
 We can play a role in building God’s kingdom.

 One of the best examples of somebody who lived a life of vision is Nehemiah.
 Nehemiah’s taught us that vision is a divinely given picture of what could be and should be.
 Nehemiah heard that the walls of Jerusalem had been broken down.
-Right away, Nehemiah saw what could be and should be – that the defenses of the city could be restored, and the walls rebuilt.
+Nehemiah immediately recognized that the city’s defenses could be restored and its walls rebuilt.
 A vision is always a picture of what could and should be from God’s perspective.

-Nehemiah’s also shown us that vision begins as a concern.
+Nehemiah demonstrates that vision often starts with a deep concern.
 God has given each of us different concerns or burdens.
 Nehemiah’s was for the rebuilding of the walls of Jerusalem.
-Dwain Cline’s is for the inner-city of Hamilton.
-Dave Cook’s is for the Muslim population of Thailand.
+Dwayne Cline's focus is on the inner city of Hamilton.
+Dave Cook's serves the Muslim community in Thailand.
 Yours could be for a certain people group or a need that you’ve observed.
 What do you get excited about?
 What do you dream about, laugh about, cry about?
 God has given you some burden, concern, or passion that will eventually grow into a vision.

 Nehemiah’s also taught us that vision takes time to grow.
 A vision isn’t necessarily a green light.
 You’ve got to wait until you sense that it’s time to move on that vision.
 Waiting time isn’t wasted time.
 Last week, Dwain did an excellent job of showing us that what God originates, God orchestrates.
 Nehemiah didn’t have the resources to rebuild the walls of Jerusalem.
 He didn’t have the money.
 He didn’t have the freedom.
 He didn’t have the authority.
-In fact, his life was in danger, because kings back then had this funny habit of killing employees who looked like they were distracted.
+His life was at risk because kings often killed those employees who seemed distracted.
 But when God originates a vision, God always orchestrates the how.
 God is the God of the what, but he’s also the God of the how.

 Some of you may be thinking, “I’m not a visionary.
 I don’t even believe that God will give me an overarching plan for my life.
 I don’t buy this vision stuff.
 God is calling me to walk with him – nothing more.”
 You may be right – God may not give you the full plan for your life and what he should be doing.
-But he will give you a picture of what could be and should be in different areas of your life – in your marriage, in your family, in your business.
+He will help you envision what could and should improve in various aspects of your life, such as your marriage, family, and business.
 That picture will come directly as a result of your walk with him.

 There’s a story in the Bible about a man named Joseph.
 Some people say, “God didn’t give him a vision for his life – that he would become prime minister of Egypt.”
 You could argue that God did give him this vision.
 But even if he didn’t, God gave him a picture of what could and should be in each phase of his life – that he would be a faithful prisoner, a servant with impeccable integrity.